Polymorphic Iterable Sequential Effect Systems: Introduction

 We generalize directly from concrete type-and-effect systems to give an abstract algebraic formulation for sequential effects, suitable for modeling some well-known sequential type-and-effect disciplines, and (we hope) useful for guiding the design of future sequential effect systems.
 This yields a characterization that captures the full structure common across a range of example systems.
 We give important derived constructions (products, and inducing an iteration operation on effects), and put them to use with explicit translations from prior work~\cite{skalka2008types} into our generic core calculus.

 Overall, our contributions include: \begin{itemize} \item A new algebraic structure for sequential effects --- effect quantales --- that is consistent with existing semantic notions and subsumes commutative effects \item A syntactic motivation for effect quantales by generalizing from concrete, full-featured sequential effect systems.
-As a result, we are the first to investigate the interplay between singleton effects and sequential effect systems in the abstract (not yet addressed by semantic work).
-This reveals subtlety in the metatheory of sequential effects that depend on program values. \item Demonstration that effect quantales are not only general, but also sufficient to modularly define the structure of existing non-trivial effect systems. \item A general construction of effect iteration for most sequential effects system given by an effect quantale.
+As a result, we are the first to investigate the interplay between singleton (i.e., value-dependent) effects and sequential effect systems in the abstract (not yet addressed by semantic work).
+This reveals subtlety in the metatheory of sequential effects that depend on program values, which should inform further semantic models of sequential effects. \item Demonstration that effect quantales are not only general, but also sufficient to modularly define the structure of existing non-trivial effect systems. \item A general construction of effect iteration for most sequential effects system given by an effect quantale.
 We validate it by showing that applying the iteration construct to prior systems (as effect quantales) gives exactly the hand-derived operations from those works.
 Applying it to systems that did not consider general iteration constructs yields sensible results.
-We also show this construction is optimally precise: when defined (as it is for all effect quantales we have considered) it gives the most precise result that satisfies some basic axioms.
+We also show this construction is optimally precise: when defined (as it is for all effect quantales we have considered from the literature) it gives the most precise result that satisfies some basic axioms.
 This contrasts with prior work's speculation that no such general construction of iteration could be given. \item The first generic \emph{sequential} effect system with effect polymorphism.
 Prior categorical approaches did not consider parametric polymorphism over effects, so we are the first to elaborate on the complications introduced by the use of partial operations on effects in this setting.
-We prove syntactic type safety for a language with effect polymorphism and sequential effects, with respect to an arbitrary effect quantale and associated primitives. \item Precise characterization of the relationship between effect quantales and related notions, ultimately connecting the syntax of established effect systems to semantic work, closing a gap in our understanding. \item Identification of some subtle issues of design and meta-theory for source-level sequential effect systems including effects that depend on program values, which should inform further semantic models of sequential effects. \item Discussion of the relationship between Kleene Algebras~\cite{KOZEN1994366} --- an algebraic model of program \emph{semantics} --- and effect quantales, which have similar axiomatizations.
+We prove syntactic type safety for a language with effect polymorphism and sequential effects, with respect to an arbitrary effect quantale and associated primitives.
+As part of this, we highlight the difficulties that arise from mixing effect polymorphism and partial effect operators. \item Precise characterization of the relationship between effect quantales and related notions, ultimately connecting the syntax of established effect systems to semantic work, closing a gap in our understanding. \item Discussion of the relationship between Kleene Algebras~\cite{KOZEN1994366} --- an algebraic model of program \emph{semantics} --- and effect quantales, which have similar axiomatizations.
 In particular, we explain the distinctions while showing that any Kleene Algebra can be used as an effect system. \end{itemize}